TIME in Excel (Table of Contents)

 Hours: Minutes: Seconds:

 This time function can be useful in all productivity scenarios.
-Remember that the TIME function will “roll over” back to zero when values exceed 24 hours, wherein the advanced MOD function can be exactly used to differentiate AM/PM, and this MOD function will take care of the negative numbers problem.
+Remember that the TIME function will “roll over” back to zero when values exceed 24 hours, wherein the advanced MOD function can be exactly used to differentiate AM/PM.
+This MOD function will take care of the negative numbers problem.
 MOD will “flip” negative values to the required positive values.

-For example, if the employee works for 9 hours and he extended his Overtime for another 5 hours.
-In this scenario, if we want to find the start time and end time, we can use the MOD function to calculate how many hours an employee has been worked.
+For example, if the employee works for 9 hours and he extends his Overtime for another 5 hours.
+In this scenario, if we want to find the start and end times, we can use the MOD function to calculate how many hours an employee has worked.

 What is MOD Function?

-The MOD function is defined as “Returns the remainder after a number is divided by a divisor.”
+The MOD function “Returns the remainder after a number is divided by a divisor.”

 The Formula for MOD Function: